cloudnative-pg/cloudnative-pg/docs/src/logical_replication.md

 This command should return `10000`, confirming that the data from the `freddie` cluster has been successfully replicated to the `king` cluster.

-Here’s an improved version of your text for better clarity and flow:

 Using the `cnpg` plugin, you can also synchronize existing sequences to ensure consistency between the publisher and subscriber.
 The example below demonstrates how to synchronize a sequence for the `king` cluster: